ndf-zz/asfv1/README.md

 to be rounded and converted to the nearest integer:

 	MEM	d0_23	int(0.23*0x8000) ; ~0.23 second delay = 7537 samples

+If the result of the expression is a complex number, or if the expression cannot be evaluated, a parse error is generated:

+	EQU	j	(-1)**(1/2)	; j=sqrt(-1)

+	parse error: Expression result (6.123233995736766e-17+1j) invalid type on line ...

+	EQU	ns	1024<<(-1)	; impossible negative shift

+	parse error: negative shift count on line ...

+	EQU	tms	(1024/13)&0x123	; type mismatch

+	parse error: unsupported operand type(s) for &: 'float' and 'int' on line ...

 More formally, a valid operand expression matches the following grammar: